Conor McGregor's net worth and the expensive things he owns

 Fast and luxury cars in Conor McGregor’s collection

-Conor McGregor owns around USD 3 million (INR 24 crore approx.) worth of cars, which is not surprising given his overall net worth.
+Conor McGregor owns around USD 3 million worth of cars, which is not surprising given his overall net worth.

 Among the several four-wheel drives in his garage are a Lamborghini Aventador Roadster, which he has dubbed ‘The Flamethrower,’ a McLaren 650S, which he once posted a video about, and a Lamborghini Urus, whose pictures he posted on Christmas Eve in 2019 on his official Instagram account.